Put-in-Bay Diary July 2017 All The Cool Things You May Have Missed!

 Tues., July 11th – Put-in-Bay’s sharpest minds are at the Fishbowl for Trivia Nite.

 Thurs., July 13th – There are buckets of rain just before dawn!
 Too many drops to count, but Bob Reuter reports he had three inches in his rain gauge.
-Ohio Sea Grant’s Stone Laboratory will hosts a free public webinar to explain NOAA’s 2017 Seasonal Forecast of Harmful Algal Blooms (HABs) for Lake Erie, including expert commentary, a discussion of the history of this issue on Lake Erie, Ohio’s response to the problem, and a Q&A session
+Ohio Sea Grant’s Stone Laboratory will host a free public webinar to explain NOAA’s 2017 Seasonal Forecast of Harmful Algal Blooms (HABs) for Lake Erie, including expert commentary, a discussion of the history of this issue on Lake Erie, Ohio’s response to the problem, and a Q&A session

-.Fri., July 14th – In the afternoon, Jim and Maria Wehrheim from Fox’s Den return to the Tiki Bar at the Bayshore where they first met ten years ago.
+.Fri., July 14th – In the afternoon, Jim and Maria Wehrheim from Fox’s Den return to the Tiki Bar at the Bayshore, where they first met ten years ago.
 The Put in Bay Swim/Sail Awards are presented at Put in Bay Yacht Club in the evening.

 Sun., July 16th – Put in Bay EMS is called to the Crew’s Nest’s B-Dock in the morning for a boater who passed out.
 Put in Bay Yacht Club is brimming with activity as young sailors from yacht clubs all around the lakes arrive and get ready for Junior Bay Week.
 Steve Snyder and other Put in Bay Yacht Club members are at Topsy Turvey’s in the afternoon for a little libation.
 The antique car paraders rendezvous at Mr. Ed’s after their drive through town.